sagarkrchaubey/OutlierHack1/README.md

 ---

+## Real-Time Implementation 🌐

+You can check out the live implementation of this project at [Chrono Time Manager Live](https://papaya-dasik-a0da07.netlify.app/).

+---

 ## Contributing 🙅‍♂️
 This is a personal project for a hackathon, so no edits or pull requests, please.
 But thanks for checking it out!